Do not neglect to show hospitality to strangers for by doing that some have entertained angels without knowing it.Hebrews 13:1 – 9

-- Ensure the cleanliness and safety of the sanctuary and the gather space before and after Mass.
+- Ensure the cleanliness and safety of the sanctuary and the gathering space before and after Mass.

 - Along with greeters, ushers, welcome church attendees as they arrive, especially people who appear to be unfamiliar with Saint Patrick Catholic Church.

-- Assist in the seating of guest and parishioners especially guiding people with special needs to appropriate seating and discreetly guide latecomers to seats at appropriate points in the service.
+- Assist in the seating of guests and parishioners especially guiding people with special needs to appropriate seating and discreetly guide latecomers to seats at appropriate points in the service.

 - Collect the offering and immediately bring the offertory collection to the altar and collect it after Mass has ended.